 Keep in mind, this will not do you any good unless you are using in-ear monitors.
 Otherwise, you will be running the guitar through monitor wedges and recreating the noise.

-If you are not using in-ear monitors at all, I definitely recommend transitioning your musicians.
-There is no other way to get control of the massive stage volume that comes as a result of your musicians needing to ‘hear themselves’.
+You see, there is no other way to get control of the massive stage volume that comes as a result of your musicians needing to ‘hear themselves’.

 Is your excessive stage noise coming from something I have not mentioned in this post?
 Use the comments below to let me know.